papis/papis/PACKAGING.md

 Dependencies
 ------------

-See `pyproject.toml` for a complete list of dependencies and minimum versions.
+See `pyproject.toml` for a complete list of Python dependencies and minimum versions.
+We also have some additional optional non-Python dependencies:

+* `git`: The Git executable is required for the `papis git` command and other Git integration in various commands.

 Wheels
 ------